 The formal aims of the programme are to:

-Provide high quality training in the core therapy skills relevant to SFP for students working with CYP and their families with issues of behaviour, mood, self-harm and eating disorders.
-This will be done by presenting the relevant theoretical bases of the therapies alongside research evidence of their effectiveness to enable students to develop an understanding of the links between research in the relevant areas of psychological science and practical applications of these therapies.
+Provide high quality training in the core therapy skills relevant to SFP for trainees working with CYP and their families with issues of behaviour, mood, self-harm and eating disorders.
+This will be done by presenting the relevant theoretical bases of systemic practices alongside research evidence of their effectiveness to enable trainees to develop an understanding of the links between research in the relevant areas of psychological science and practical applications of systemic therapy.
+There is then a focus on practice and building the ability to implement these theories into clinical practice settings.

-Provide practical support, guidance and supervision in the practice of therapies delivered to CYP and/or their families, and to help programme participants to develop the clinical skills necessary for working with their chosen branch client group.
+Provide practical support, guidance and supervision in the delivery of Systemic Practice for CYP and/or their families, and to help trainees to develop the clinical skills necessary for working with their chosen branch client group.

-Ensure that all graduates of the programme meet recognised minimum clinical competence in delivering SFP for mood, self-harm and behaviour issues or eating disorders for young people over 10 years of age.
+Ensure that all graduates of the programme evidence the required competence levels to practice as an SFP.
+Trainees must meet recognised minimum clinical competence in delivering SFP for mood, self-harm and behaviour issues or eating disorders for young people and their families.

 Who Can Apply